 Unfortunately calling all the schemes Help to Buy has caused confusion amongst consumers, so here’s an overview on what’s out there right now.

 This is the most popular scheme and is available on new build properties only.
-You will have seen houses being built all around Hull and Beverley.
 The Government will lend you up to 20% of the purchase price.
 Usually, my customers put down a 5% deposit and take out a 75% mortgage for the rest.
 Remember, it’s a loan not a gift and the government have a stake in your new home until you pay them back.

 If you’re in the armed forces, you can borrow up to 50% of your salary, up to a maximum of £25,000 interest-free towards a new home.

 There are lots of options available to you.
-It’s a good idea to get hold of your last SA302 from your Accountant and speak to a local Mortgage Broker in Harrogate for advice.
+It’s a good idea to get hold of your Accountant and also to speak to a Mortgage Broker in Harrogate for advice.

 Yes and no, the Help to Buy Equity Loan is for new build properties only.
 The Forces Help to Buy can be on new or old.